 What is SEC Classification???

-- Number of “consumer durables” owned by the family (from the predefined list of 11 durables namely Electricity connection, Ceiling fan, LPG stove, Two-wheeler, Color TV, Refrigerator, Washing Machine, Personal Computer/Laptop, Car, Air Conditioner and Agricultural Land).
+- Some “consumer durables” owned by the family (from the predefined list of 11 durables namely Electricity connection, Ceiling fan, LPG stove, Two-wheeler, Color TV, Refrigerator, Washing Machine, Personal Computer/Laptop, Car, Air Conditioner and Agricultural Land).

-Marketers need to plan their expenses.
-So they will get an idea what customer already have, and what they willing to buy.
-It mainly uses to predict the purchasing power.
+So they will get an idea of what customers already have, and what they are willing to buy.

-Based on these 2 variables, 12 grades have been identified in the SEC system, ranging from A1 to E3
+Based on these 2 variables, 12 grades have been defined in the SEC system, ranging from A1 to E3

 - A1, A2, A3

 where A1 stands for a consumer having a purchasing power to buy all the 11 listed items and the education of chief earner exceeding Masters.